leomakino/learn-data-engineer-topics/gcp/cloud-engineer-path/getting-started-with-gke.md

 1. applications that share dependencies are not isolated from each other
 1. a dependency upgrade for one application might cause another to stop working.

-*A more efficient way to resolve the dependency problem is to implement abstraction at the level of the application and its dependencies.* You don’t have to virtualize the entire machine, or even the entire operating system–just the user space.
+*A more efficient way to resolve the dependency problem is to implement abstraction at the level of the application and its dependencies.* You don't have to virtualize the entire machine, or even the entire operating system–just the user space.
 The user space is all the code that resides above the kernel, and it includes applications and their dependencies. *This is what it means to create containers.*

 Containers:
 - are isolated user spaces for running application code.
-- are lightweight because they don’t carry a full operating system
+- are lightweight because they don't carry a full operating system
 - can be created and shut down quickly, because they just start and stop operating system processes and do not boot an entire VM or initialize an operating system for each application.
 - are a code-centric way to deliver high-performing, scalable applications.
 - provide access to reliable underlying hardware and software